hutchisonkim/tfx_deap_anomalies/README.md

 ---

-*"Card denied, sir.
+*"Card denied.
 Would you like to try another one?"*